Gecrz/Time-Series/README.md

 2. Is the risk of the yen expected to increase or decrease?
 3. Based on the model evaluation, would you feel confident in using these models for trading?

-#### Linear Regression Forecasting -Second Notebook
+#### Linear Regression Forecasting -Second Notebook using scikit-Learn

-In this notebook, you will build a Scikit-Learn linear regression model to predict Yen futures ("settle") returns with *lagged* Yen futures returns and categorical calendar seasonal effects (e.g., day-of-week or week-of-year seasonal effects).
+In this notebook, we will build a Scikit-Learn linear regression model to predict Yen futures ("settle") returns with *lagged* Yen futures returns and categorical calendar seasonal effects (e.g., day-of-week or week-of-year seasonal effects).

 Follow the steps outlined in the regression_analysis starter notebook to complete the following: